VladKnows/VladKnows/README.md

 # Welcome to My GitHub! 🎉

 Hey there!
-I'm Vlad Stoean, a 4th-year Computer Engineering student at Gheorghe Asachi Technical University.
+I'm Vlad Stoean, a 1st-year master student in Artificial Intelligence at Gheorghe Asachi Technical University.
 I'm passionate about coding, creating, and constantly learning new things.

 ## About Me